systeminit/si/app/docs/src/how-tos/aws-ha-ec2.md

 systemctl start flask-app
 ```

-Connect the `Security Group ID` Output Socket of `application-sg` Component to
-the `Security Group ID` Input Socket of this `application-launch-template`
+Connect the `Group ID` Output Socket of `application-sg` Component to the `Launch Template Data Security Group Ids` Input Socket of this `application-launch-template` Component.
-Component.

-Connect the `Key Name` Output Socket of `application-key-pair-how-to` Component
-to the `Key Name` Input Socket of this `application-launch-template` Component.
+Connect the `Key Name` Output Socket of `application-key-pair-how-to` Component to the `LaunchTemplateDataKeyName` Input Socket of this `application-launch-template` Component.

 Connect the `ARN` Output Socket of `application-instance-profile` Component to
-the `Instance Profile ARN` Input Socket of this `application-launch-template`
+the `Launch Template Data Iam Instance Profile Arn` Input Socket of this `application-launch-template` Component.
-Component.

-Connect the `Image ID` Output Socket of `Amazon Linux 2023` Component to the
+Connect the `Image ID` Output Socket of `Amazon Linux 2023 AMI` Component to the
-`Image ID` Input Socket of this `application-launch-template` Component.
+`LaunchTemplateDataImageId` Input Socket of this `application-launch-template` Component.

 ### Create an AutoScaling Group Component

 ![Create AutoScaling Group](./aws-ha-ec2/create-asg.png)

-Add an `AutoScaling Group` Component to the `Application` frame.
+Add an `AWS::AutoScaling::AutoScalingGroup` Component to the Generic `Application` frame.

 Set the Component name to `application-asg`.

+Set `MaxSize` to be 1.

+Set `MinSize` to be 0.

 Set `AutoScalingGroupName` to be `application-asg`.

 Set `DesiredCapacity` to be 1.

-Set `MaxSize` to be 1.
+Set `LaunchTemplate` `Version` to 1.

-Set `MinSize` to be 0.

-Connect the `Launch Template` Output Socket of `application-launch-template`
-Component to the `Launch Template` Input Socket of this `application-asg`
+Connect the `Launch Template Id` Output Socket of `application-launch-template` Component to the `Launch Template Id` Input Socket of this `application-asg` Component.
-Component.

-Connect the `Subnet ID` Output Socket of each of the `Public` subnet Components
+Connect the `Subnet Id` Output Socket of each of the `Public` subnet Components
-to the `Subnet ID` Input Socket of this `application-asg` Component.
+to the `VPC Zone Identifier` Input Socket of this `application-asg` Component.

-Connect the `Target Group ARN` Output Socket of each of the `app-tg` Target
+Connect the `Target Group Arn` Output Socket of the `app-tg` Target
 Group to the `Target Group ARN` Input Socket of this `application-asg`
 Component.